 - Assist in precepting Doctor of Pharmacy students in clinical clerkships.

-During required rotations, residents spend an appropriate amount of time under direct faculty preceptorship and the remainder of the time on their own service, and assist in precepting students.
-The residency preceptor meets regularly with the resident to provide advice and feedback, share clinical expertise, guide student precepting activities, and ensure back-up clinical coverage.
+During rotations, residents spend an appropriate amount of time under direct faculty preceptorship and the remainder of the time on their own service and assist in precepting students.
+The residency preceptor meets regularly with the resident to provide advice and feedback, share clinical expertise, guide student precepting activities and ensure back-up clinical coverage.

-Residents will enroll in a formal teaching workshop series conducted during the fall semester exclusively for residents at the St. Louis College of Pharmacy.
-The resident will complete a residency project suitable for publication.
-Library services, computer resources, audiovisual support, travel funds and full benefits are provided.
+Residents will enroll in a formal teaching workshop series, Resident Education Academy (REA), conducted at the USHP - St. Louis College of Pharmacy for a teaching conference.
+The resident will also complete a longitudinal residency research project suitable for publication, along with a formal seminar presentation.
 Attendance at local, regional and national professional meetings is encouraged.